 There are a few different ways to clean the wax out of a candle jar, you can put the jar in the freezer for 30 minutes then the wax should freeze and pop out fairly easily; or you can pour hot water into the jar and let it sit for about an hour until the wax is floating on the top.
-Those are both good options but you’ll still probably need to clean out the leftover wax and the black soot then tends to be around the top of the jar.
+Those are both good options but you’ll still probably need to clean out the leftover wax and black soot that tends to be around the top of the jar.
 In my experience, I find just using hot water and soap tends to take a while and it doesn’t always completely clean out the jar.
-So that’s why I started using acetone to clean out my candle jars and then I realized how quickly it cleans off the black soot and melts through the wax, making the clean out time really fast.
+So that’s why I started using acetone to clean out my candle jars, it cleans off the black soot and melts through the wax so quickly.

 So here’s what I do, (see photo instructions below)